kivy/kivy/doc/sources/guide/packaging-ios.rst

 The overall process for creating a package for IOS can be explained in 4 steps:

 #.
-Compile python + modules for IOS
+Compile the Distribution (python + modules for IOS)
 #.
-Create an Xcode project and link your source code
+Create an Xcode project (and link your source code)
+#.
+Update the Xcode project
 #.
 Customize

 Prerequisites